 We’ve found there are two ways to assess an virtual assistant’s empathy:

 1) Ask scenario and experiential questions in your interview.
 To do this, describe stressful situations you face and ask them what they would do to help you.
 If their answer focuses on their desire to support you, in addition to completing tasks, then they’re likely empathetic.

 2) Hire from a managed assistant service.
-Unlike marketplace agencies that whose sole purpose is to connect independent assistants with employers, managed assistant services employ, train and supervise their assistants so that all clients have to do is provide instructions.
-Look for a company that assigns you a dedicated assistant and account manager so that your experience improves as both of them learn your preferences.
+Unlike marketplace agencies that whose sole purpose is to connect independent assistants with employers, managed virtual assistant services employ, train and supervise their virtual assistants so that all clients have to do is provide instructions.
+Look for a company that assigns you a dedicated virtual assistant and account manager so that your experience improves as both of them learn your preferences.

 As a managed virtual assistant service, we embed empathy into our entire client relationship process.
 During our on-boarding calls, we ask clients a series of questions about their preferences and document their answers.
 Once they start working, our assistants watch for any other preferences their clients explicitly or implicitly say they have.
-Over time, many of our clients tell us that working with their assistants becomes effortless since their assistants know how to proactively support them with minimal instructions.
+Over time, many of our clients tell us that working with their virtual assistants becomes effortless since their VAs know how to proactively support them with minimal instructions.

 It’s empathetic actions like the ones taken by Leslie that set apart dedicated personal assistants from freelance virtual assistants whose quality of work is often unpredictable.

 Are interested in hiring an empathetic virtual assistant?
 Schedule a call with us to learn more.Emily leads Prialto's content production and distribution team with a special passion for helping people realize success.
 Her work and collaborations have appeared in Entrepreneur, Inc. and the Observer among others.